FLOCK4H/Jammy/README.md

 Backpack loaded with tools for hacking, finding vulnerabilities, cracking passwords, phishing, network auditing, network pentesting, bluetooth/ble spammers, hid attacks, and way more..

+Jammy was created in order to minimize **Pentesters** work, by implementing a lot of protocol exploit in a single framework.

 > [!TIP]
 > It's better to stay away from any trouble. **Pentesting** must be conducted, by following the local, and ethical guidelines.